 Students also learn to incorporate neurologic studies to help confirm their diagnoses, including neuroimaging (MRI, CT) and neurophysiologic studies (EEG, EMG and NCV).

 Neurologic complaints are seen commonly in primary care situations, and a good understanding of neurologic conditions is essential for proper diagnosis and management.
 Common neurologic disorders include migraine headache, lumbar radiculopathy, dizziness, seizures, neuropathy, dementia, Parkinson Disease and stroke.
 During your rotation you will see many examples of these disorders and become familiar with their signs and symptoms and develop skills to evaluate and treat these common disorders.

-Each 4 week clerkship consists of 4 one-week subrotations, which include:
+Each 4 week clerkship consists of 2 two-week subrotations, which include: